ICRA ratings for Indian debt instruments-Dec 18

 -------------------

-G-Tech Stone Ltd ST Scale - Non FB Fac A4 30 Upgraded
+Kushal Bagh Marbles Pvt Ltd Non Fund Based Bk Fac A4 6.8 Upgraded

 LONG TERM RATINGS: